The Principality of Monaco

 This just might be one of the most famous corners in any type of racing!
 It is officially known as "turn 6" in Formula 1 Racing also known as "Grand Hotel Hairpin".

-Image # 2 is the property of Snowdog via Wikipedia Commons using the Creative Commons CC0 License.
+- Image # 2 is the property of Snowdog via Wikimedia Commons using the Creative Commons CC0 License

 We had stopped for a Starbucks (needed something iced, as it was getting hotter by the minute), in a shop high above the Avenue Princess Grace.
 These images are looking east along the Monaco shoreline as it marches off to the border with France.
 Incredible view and we were able to get some of the off-shore breeze up there!